elbie/clicker/README.md

  z | 0.02 | click delay
  l | 10000 | number of iterations (loops)
- k | '' | If non-empty, will iterate through the string and simulate a keypress every kt clicks d | False | Debug mode (prints out more info in the python console) kt | 100 | Number of clicks between keypresses
+ k | '' | If non-empty, will iterate through the string and simulate a keypress every kt clicks kr | False | Shuffle the keypress order before every complete sequence kt | 100 | Number of clicks between keypresses d | False | Debug mode (prints out more info in the python console)

 ## caveats